DaChe01/SimonGame/README.md

 ________________________________________
 How to Play
 1. Start the Game:
-o	Press any key to begin.
+	Press any key to begin.
 2. Watch the Sequence:
-o	The game will highlight a sequence of colors, one at a time.
+	The game will highlight a sequence of colors, one at a time.
 Pay attention to the order.
 3. Repeat the Sequence:
-o	Click the buttons in the same order as the highlighted sequence.
+	Click the buttons in the same order as the highlighted sequence.
-4. Progress to the Next Level: o	If your sequence matches the game’s sequence, you’ll move to the next level with a longer sequence.
+4. Progress to the Next Level:
+	If your sequence matches the game’s sequence, you’ll move to the next level with a longer sequence.
 5. Game Over:
-o	If you click the wrong button, the game ends.
+	If you click the wrong button, the game ends.
 Press any key to restart.
 ________________________________________
 Code Structure
 •	HTML:
-o	Contains the structure of the game (buttons, headings).
+	Contains the structure of the game (buttons, headings).
 •	CSS:
-o	Includes styles and animations for game effects.
+	Includes styles and animations for game effects.
 •	JavaScript:
-o	Handles game logic, event handling, animations, and sounds.
+	Handles game logic, event handling, animations, and sounds.